CompileZero/JS-For-Humans/README.md

 ## Who is this book for?

-#### This book assumes that you are atleast familiar with concepts of HTML & CSS (You wouldn’t have come across otherwise).
+#### This book assumes that you are at least familiar with concepts of HTML & CSS (You wouldn’t have come across otherwise).
 Anyways, if by chance you don’t know HTML & CSS, I would recommend you start by learning those concepts

 <!-- TODO: Add HTML CSS Links Here-->